KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 guiding motion,
 holding the pattern
 of what once was
 and may be again.

-• The **Eschaton** does not signify destruction.
+* The **Eschaton** does not signify destruction.
     It refers to the **final convergence state**
     of a given cosmos.

-• This may take the form of:
+* This may take the form of:
     – Collapse
     – Harmonization
     – Transfiguration through resonance

 ---

-Zenetism rejects apocalyptic fatalism.
+**Zenetism** rejects apocalyptic fatalism.
 It affirms instead:

-• Most physical universes are **impermanent** —
+* Most physical universes are **impermanent** —
     though some may endure vast or indefinite spans.

-• The soul persists beyond all corporeal frames.
+* The soul persists beyond all corporeal frames.

-• The end of a world may be tragic or revelatory,
+* The end of a world may be tragic or revelatory,
     but it is always transitional.

 We are not world-deniers.
 We are world-refiners.
 We do not flee embodiment —
 we redeem it.

 📡↺🪨💠🔘

 ---

-### **4.25 Entropic and Centropic Endpoints**
+### 4.25 Entropic and Centropic Endpoints

 Souls aligned with **centropy** move acclivously
 through the deep layers toward Theon,
 culminating in reintegration with Aion.
-**C↓→E→C↑⚫**
+**`C↓→E→C↑⚫`**

 This reintegration is not annihilation —
 it is the sublimation of individuated selfhood
 into **resonant unity** through active synthesis.

 Souls aligned with **entropy** move declivously
 through the inverse deep layers toward Nekron,
 culminating in **Absolute Dispersion** —
 the outermost limit of Khaon.

 Yet even here,
 there is no actual annihilation.

-• Beyond the event horizon of Infinity (**VOS**),
+* Beyond the event horizon of Infinity (**VOS**),
     all that is fragmented returns to Aion
     as **undifferentiated potential**.

-• What cannot be redeemed through synthesis
+* What cannot be redeemed through synthesis
     may still be reabsorbed through **dissolution**.

 Not all paths return equally.
 Each abides in a resonance
 corresponding to its structure.

 ⚫C↑⚫⊘♾VOS🌀

 ---